oschrenk/notes/lego-mindstorms.markdown

 	Verified 94208 bytes ok.
 	Restarting the device.

 and the device makes some noise reporting that its changing its firmware.
-After it has been flashed, it starts up woith a new boot logo and startup sound and the device will greet you with a nice menu.
+After it has been flashed, it starts up with a new boot logo and startup sound and the device will greet you with a nice menu.

+## Compiling using the command line ##

+	cd /path/to/projects
+	mkdir/lejos
+	cd lejos
+	touch HelloWorld.java

+### Hello World

+Use the following source as an example

+	import lejos.nxt.*;

+	public class HelloWorld {
+		public static void main (String[] args) {
+			System.out.println("Hello World");
+			Button.waitForPress();
+		}
+	}

+### Compile

+	nxjc HelloWorld.java

+### Create the binary

+	nxjlink -v HelloWorld -o HelloWorld.nxj

+The -v or --verbose flag causes a list of class names and method signatures included in the binary to be sent to the standard output.

+### Upload a program ###

+Again be advised that you need to run Java 1.5 32bit.
+Consult the FAQ if you have problems although the NXT is on and is connected properly.

+	nxjupload HelloWorld.nxj

+### Link, Upload, Run ###

+After compiling you can immediately run the program on your NXT by running

+	nxj -r HelloWorld

+Without `-r` the application is just linked and uploaded, but not run.

 ## FAQs/Problems ##